NESREA/NESREA_social/README.md

 1. Creating a report in MS Word is **super easy**.
 On the command line, navigate to **this** directory and run
 `Rscript build-report.R`
 This will:
-+ produce a document that is placed in the `Reports` folder
++ produce a document that is placed in the `Reports/` folder
 + assign a filename after the pattern `weekly-report_YYYY-MM-DD.docx`
-+ if `Reports` does not exist, it will be automatically created
++ create the `Reports/` folder, if it does not exist already

 2. The data are stored in a local SQLite database `data/nesreanigeria.db`.
 SQLite is automatically installed with package dependencies.
 To update the database, the user should run
 `Rscript download-data.R`